 8. Property values vary considerably from town to town.

 Minnesota home prices are generally affordable, but there is a variety of prices across the state.
 A wealthy suburb of the Twin Cities known for its excellent public schools will of course have higher home prices than a down-on-its-luck former paper mill town in the northern part of the state.
-Overall, though, it’s a great state to be a homeowner.
+Overall, though, it’s a good state to be a homeowner.

 9. Minnesota is a progressive state.